NYPL/engineering-general/standards/technical-approach.md

 3. The TAD MAY be circulated at this point for feedback within a team or stakeholders for further input/feedback.
 Posting the drafted TAD in a public channel is a good way to start receiving feedback.
 Scheduling a meeting to review the draft with team members is another option.
 It is recommended to set clear expectations about how long the TAD will be open for comments and discussion from team members and when that window is considered closed.
 4. When ready for review the Engineering Leadership Team (ELT) should be notified, the TAD uploaded to the shared TAD Google Drive (see below), and the associated JIRA ticket moved to the `Under Review` column
 5. The TAD MUST be reviewed by at least one ELT member with subject area knowledge, and SHOULD be reviewed by two members (see review process below)
-6. If approved, in Step 5 the TAD MUST be sent to Garvita Kapur for final approval.
+6. If approved, in Step 5 the TAD MUST be sent to the Director of Engineering for final approval.
 With final approval the associated JIRA ticket is moved to `Done`
 7. If approved, specific tickets MUST be created to execute the work as described in the TAD

 ### Review Process